tscizzle/graphpy/README.rst

 To begin, create a graph from a dictionary of vertex names::

-    from graph.graph import UndirectedGraph
+    from pygraph.graph import UndirectedGraph

     g = UndirectedGraph.from_dict({'v0': ['v1'],
                                    'v1': []})

 You can also initialize a graph, then add vertices and edges::

-    from graph.edge import UndirectedEdge
+    from pygraph.edge import UndirectedEdge
-    from graph.vertex import UndirectedVertex
+    from pygraph.vertex import UndirectedVertex
-    from graph.graph import UndirectedGraph
+    from pygraph.graph import UndirectedGraph

     g = UndirectedGraph()
     v0 = UndirectedVertex(name='v0')